Hiking: Asia

-In the Middle East the Jordan Trail is a 650 km (400 miles) long hiking trail in Jordan established in 2015 by the Jordan Trail Association.
+In the Middle East, the Jordan Trail is a 650 km (400 miles) long hiking trail in Jordan established in 2015 by the Jordan Trail Association.
 And Israel has been described as "a trekker's paradise" with over 9,656 km (6,000 miles) of trails.

-The Lycian Way is a marked long-distance trail in southwestern Turkey around part of the coast of ancient Lycia.
+In southwestern Turkey the Lycian Way is a marked long-distance trail around part of the coast of ancient Lycia.
 It is over 500 km in length and stretches from Hisarönü (Ovacık), near Fethiye, to Geyikbayırı in Konyaaltı about 20 km from Antalya.
 It was conceived by Briton Kate Clow, who lives in Turkey.
 It takes its name from the ancient civilization, which once ruled the area.

 The Great Himalaya Trail is a route across the Himalayas.
 The original concept of the trail was to establish a single long distance trekking trail from the east end to the west end of Nepal that includes a total of roughly 1,700 kilometres (1,100 mi) of path.
 The proposed trail will link together a range of the less explored tourism destinations of Nepal's mountain region.